 This is a beginning-level course for the student with at least one semester of prior applied piano study.
-Students will learn the intermediate-level concepts of piano performance.
-Topics to be covered will include major scales and the natural and harmonic forms of the minor scales, rhythmic patterns and subdivisions of duple and triple meter and the basic keyboard literature of the intermediate level.
+Students will learn the intermediate-level concepts

 Applied Piano III (Private) (1 CR)

 This is an intermediate-level course for the student with at least two semesters of prior applied piano study.
 Students will learn the intermediate-level concepts of piano performance.
 Topics to be covered will include scale, the melodic form of the minor scale, rhythmic patterns and subdivisions of compound meter, and the basic keyboard literature of the intermediate level.